jmandel/exnex/README.md

     *   **Role of Networks:** Existing Health Information Exchanges (HIEs), QHIN-like entities, or new ExNex-specific networks can act as OIDF Entities providing RLS.
 They help Requesters discover *where* a patient's data might reside across participating Data Responders.
     *   **RLS Query (Sketch):** A Data Requester sends a query to a Network's RLS endpoint.
 This query is typically a simple, standardized FHIR-based operation.
 For example:
         `GET /Patient/$exnex-find-records?patientIdentityToken=<JWT_compact_form_of_PDC_or_ID_VC>&purposeOfUse=Treatment`
-        *   The `patientIdentityToken` could be the patient's compact-serialized and potentially encrypted PDC VC or Identity VC, or a tokenized reference to it, enabling the RLS to extract necessary matching attributes securely.
-Alternatively, if no VC is available, specific, limited demographic parameters might be used, though VC-based identity is preferred for accuracy.
+        *   The `patientIdentityToken` parameter follows the same justification format as used in other ExNex requests.
+It's a compact-serialized JWT containing the patient's verifiable credential (PDC VC or Identity VC).
+The RLS extracts the verified demographics from this VC to perform patient matching across its index.
+This ensures consistent, high-assurance identity verification throughout the federation.
         *   The `purposeOfUse` parameter is essential for the RLS to understand the context, though the RLS itself doesn't enforce consent for data retrieval (that's the Responder's job).
     *   **RLS Response:** The RLS searches its index and returns:
         *   A list of Data Responder OIDF Entity Identifiers (or their FHIR service root URLs) that likely hold data for the patient.